Wright Family Foundation is a registered Charitable Trust.

-For the last 18 years, Chloe and Wayne Wright have built New Zealand’s largest privately owned Early Learning Childcare organisation, Best Start (formerly Kidicorp).
+Since 1996, Chloe and Wayne Wright have built New Zealand’s largest privately owned Early Learning Childcare organisation, Best Start (formerly Kidicorp).

 This stemmed from a desire to make a positive difference in New Zealand society by helping to promote and demonstrate to our youngest members the values of collaboration, sharing, and kindness.
 We believe that in the earliest years of a child’s life, it is far more about relationships than skills that prepare the way for confident, able people to enter the world stage.

 In January 2015 Best Start was transferred to the ownership of the Wright Family Foundation.
 It marked the beginning of the Foundation, which is committed to reinvesting in the future of New Zealand citizens where the need is greatest.

 Mothers Matter is a collaboration of committed individuals, health professionals and parents who are united in a common goal to have a nationwide discussion about the need for excellent perinatal care.